 On very rare occasions, social care, whilst undertaking an investigation under section 47 of the Children Act 1989, may want to speak to a child without a parent's knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where necessary.
 For example, this may be where gaining consent may increase the level of risk to the child or cause evidence to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to Mrs Edwards.
+If you want to know more about our procedures, please speak to Mrs Thornton.

 A copy of our Safeguarding and Child Protection Policy is available to download from the policies page - click here.